 Blackbeard - Pirate Edward Teach

-Even though he was not the most successful, the feared and hated sea-robber, legendary Blackbeard is probably not only the most famous pirate of the
+Even though he was not the most successful, feared and hated sea-robber, legendary Blackbeard is probably not only the most famous pirate of the

 movies in modern fiction.